 R | 88 min | Horror, Mystery, Thriller

-A Police Sergeant is sent to a Scottish island village in search of a missing girl who the townsfolk claim never existed.
-Stranger still are the rites that take place there.
+A puritan Police Sergeant arrives in a Scottish island village in search of a missing girl who the locals claim never existed.

 One of the weirdest films you'll probably ever see but haunting all the way.
 It's like a horror-version of 'Alice in Wonderland' which finds it creeps in a search throughout the most unbelievable rituels a British cult has developed.
 I started watching this film with interest I ended watching it in amaze.
 One of the most haunting shots is one in which our main character wants to get away from the island using an airplane.
 The entire village sneaks up on him wearing animal-masks while he doesn't have a clue...
 It's like you're being watched from over your shoulder for 88 minutes.

 Not Rated | 89 min | Fantasy, Horror